top of page

 To those questions, I invite you to lean in to the anxiety you might feel about sharing your story with me, or any therapist for that matter.
 I get that coming here means you are being vulnerable.
 Opening up is scary.
 Maybe you have had bad experiences with therapists in the past, and hey, no one can blame you for being hesitant.
 However, deciding to come to therapy is one of the most important and effective ways to show up for yourself, even if it is terrifying.

-Below, you can find out a bit more about my education and experience.
+Below, you can find out a bit more about my education and lived experience.
 Just know, I am committed to learning and growing and meeting you where you are, no matter how you show up.
 Trust is a crucial part in any relationship, especially a therapeutic one, and I make sure to show my clients the unconditional positive regard that everyone deserves.

 The Experiences That Shaped My Practice...